 Don’t Drink Alcohol 24 Hours Prior.
 Alcohol has anti-platelet effects and increases your chances of bruising.
 So skip the glass of wine the night before and after your treatment.

 Ice the Treatment Area.
 Applying ice prior to injectables/fillers helps to numb the area and constricts the blood vessels making bruising less likely.
 My dermatologist, Dr. Glynis R. Ablon, uses a contact cooling device which desensitizes the area so I get better pain relief and helps reduce the likelihood of bruising.

 Add a Bromelain Supplement.
 Extracted from the stem of the pineapple, bromelain is an enzyme that can be used for swelling and inflammation following fillers.
 VitaMedica’s Bromelain with Quercetin is formulated with the flavonoid quercetin which along with vitamin C helps to strengthen capillaries.
-Start 3 days before and continue for 7 days following your treatment.
+Start the day of your procedure and continue for 5 to 7 days following your treatment.